cydolo/myTeamSpeak/README.md

 ```
 POST: https://clientapi.myteamspeak.com/authentication
 ```
-The request body consists of deleteSession and the current session
+The request-body consists of deleteSession and the current session

 | parameter  |  session |
 | ------------- | ------------- |